 If you need a small item designed like a social ad, a brochure or poster, you can expect the cost for your project to be based on a graphic designer’s hourly rate.
 An hourly rate is based on the designer’s years of experience.
 You can expect quotes that are not only based on a graphic designer’s designing time but time interacting with you on calls, dealing with proofs and liaising with printers and other professionals.
 The advantage to per hour project is that you can set a budget and stick to it.

 Here’s what you can expect for a per hour rate:

 - Expert: $50+/hour

-Branding projects are the most common graphic design activity listed as a one cost package.
-Branding projects involve a bunch of smaller pieces (logos and also business cards, slide templates, facebook cover pages, etc..) and sometimes its easier to put all of the activities into one package.
+Branding projects are the most common graphic design activity listed as a package.
+Branding projects involve a bunch of smaller pieces (logos and also business cards, slide templates, facebook cover pages, etc..) and sometimes it’s easier to put all of the activities into one package.
 Graphic designers and agencies also want to show you that branding is more than just a logo and a lot of thought and feeling goes into creating a brand for your business.
 You can get a price break hiring a solo-preneur or you can go full on at an agency.
 The more brains on deck, the higher the price.
 The advantage of buying a package is that you pay one price no matter how long it takes to get the work done.

 Branding packages can look like this:

 - Solo-preneur/small company: $1000+

 - Large agency: $3000+